e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - **A guard firing at commit is a wanted failure signal.** Today's hand-written trim asserts (`!stall`, no weight-on-wheels, `ω > ω_idle`) become the model's own event logic, surfaced through the ordinary machinery instead of `@assert`.
-  And the signal has a channel: boundary zero reports the fired set on the `TrimReport` and raises `TrimCommitEvents` when that set is non-empty ([§14.8][s14-8], [Appendix C][sC]).
   A handler that fires at commit moves the committed stores off the solved point, and saying nothing would be warn-but-assign relocated.
+The channel that says it is the trim report ([§14.8][s14-8]).
 - **A commit-fired handler is not the only mover, and the second one is unconditional.** Boundary zero's *first* act is `project`, so the committed `x` is `project(x*)`, not the solver's `x*` — an attitude quaternion renormalized by a few ulps is the canonical case.
 That move is legitimate, wanted, and usually invisible in the residuals; but the point the stores sit at is no longer the point the verdict was read at.
-- **The doctrine is the same for both movers, and so is the remedy.** The `TrimReport` carries the committed-state residuals beside the solved-point ones, and a converged solve whose committed-state residuals fail the box test raises `TrimCommitResiduals` ([§14.8][s14-8]) — the move made visible rather than silent.
+Both movers take the same remedy, specified with the report in [§14.8][s14-8].

 ### 14.6 Slot totality: the missing-value error and the `override` combinator